← Back to Tutorial Guide

 - Including Reference Images: Click the Add icon in the bottom left corner of the Prompt field to add reference images.

 - Generate Edit: Click to generate the edited image.
-The credit cost is shown on the button.
+The credit cost is shown on the button, which now always sits in the lower-right panel.
+Hover tooltips are available throughout the Image Edit UI.